mirryi/wikichan/README.md

 ### Usage
 While holding the `alt` key, click on a word in any webpage.
 A popup will appear with information from the Wikipedia articles of that word and groups of words around it.

+Any of the buttons at the top with language IDs may be used to filter out results for that language.
+Filter settings do not persist when a new popup is opened.

+Since Wikipedia has disambiguation pages to handle topics with the same or similar names and an effective way of handling disambiguations has not been implemented, the message 'x disambiguation(s) hidden' may appear at the top of the popup.
+Click on this text to show the titles and links for these disambiguation pages.

 ## Contributing
 Uses npm version 6.4.1; run `npm install` and then `npm run build` in root.
 The built extensions will